markalanboyd/Audulus-Lua-Snippets/README.md

 # Audulus-Lua-Snippets
 This is a collection of Lua code snippets useful for the Canvas node in Audulus.
 You can copy and paste these pieces of code directly into the `canvas` node in Audulus.
+You can read about each function in the [`glossary`](https://github.com/markalanboyd/Audulus-Lua-Snippets/blob/main/glossary_functions.md).

 folder | description
 :-- | :--